Zigomar the Eelskin: Plot

 Taking place after Zigomar contre Nick Carter, Zigomar is taken to a medical examiner for an autopsy after having poisoned himself at the end of the previous film.
-Before they start, Paul Broquet requests a sample of Zigomar's skin for his files.
-However, the examiner is attacked by La Rosaria who then gives Zigomar the antidote to his poison and helps him escape through the window.
-Shortly after, Paul Broquet is lured into a trap and brought before Zigomar, who offers him a generous £50,000 if he leaves him to pursue his criminal activities freely.
-Paul refuses, and is put inside of a wooden cage as Zigomar and La Rosaria leave to plan their next heist.
+Before they start, Paulin Broquet requests a sample of Zigomar's arm skin to make into a card sleeve.
+However, the examiner is attacked by La Rosaria who then gives Zigomar the antidote to the poison and helps him escape through the window.
+Shortly after, Paulin Broquet is lured into a trap and brought before Zigomar, who offers him a generous £50,000 if he leaves him to pursue his criminal activities freely.
+Paulin refuses, and is put inside of a cage as Zigomar and La Rosaria leave to plan their next heist.
 Luckily, however, his lieutenant finds out where he is being held and frees the police chief.

-Meanwhile, Zigomar and La Rosaria have launched their plan, stealing a lockbox of money won by a lottery with the help of a circus elephant.
-They almost escape into the sewers, but the ground gives way beneath the two and they barely escape the collapse.
-By now, the others at the carnival have become aware of the attempted theft, and have reported it to Paul, who disguises himself as a circus hand and begins working undercover in the circus.
+Meanwhile, Zigomar and La Rosaria have launched their plan, stealing a safe full of money won from the lottery with the help of a circus elephant.
+They almost escape into the sewers, but the ground gives way beneath the two and they barely escape the collapse, but lose the safe in the process.
+By now, the others at the carnival have become aware of the attempted theft, and have reported it to Paulin, who disguises himself as a circus attendant and begins working undercover.
 He eventually hears an incriminating conversation between Zigomar and his accomplice and attempts to accost the duo.
 However, they quickly disguise themselves as Romani people and duck into a parade, successfully escaping once again.

-Next Paul discovers that Zigomar and his Gang of Z have moved to Italy, where they plan to rob an Italian banker.
+Next Paulin discovers that Zigomar and his Gang of Z have moved to Italy, where they plan to rob a banker.
 He tries to warn the banker ahead of time, but Zigomar finds out before he arrives, and plans to blow up the mountain railway he would be travelling on.
-Paul is alerted to the danger by his assistant, however, and goes by boat instead.
+Paulin is alerted to the danger by his assistant, however, and goes by boat instead.
+The bomb is then retrieved before it goes off, avoiding an unnecessary explosion.

-When Zigomar finds out about this change, he decides enough is enough and drops bombs onto the boat from a plane.
-Paul is not killed, however, and manages to warn the banker ahead of time despite the setback.
+When Zigomar finds out about this change, he decides enough is enough and forces an aviator at gunpoint to fly him over Broquet’s boat.
+Once overhead, he drops bombs onto the boat which cause the engine to fail.
+Paulin is not killed, however, and manages to warn the banker ahead of time despite the setback.
 The banker, however, already had a plan in case of a situation such as this, and shows Broquet that his safe is trapped, and when Zigomar and his gang try to open it, it triggers.
 The trap floods the room with water, and everyone is arrested.

 In court, Zigomar is sentenced to penal servitude, a sentence which puts a mysterious smile on the criminal's face.